Israeli army launches new raid at Gaza's Al Shifa Hospital

 It added that “the operation is based on intelligence information indicating the use of the hospital by senior Hamas terrorists”.

-It said that about 30,000 displaced and wounded people and medical teams are still besieged inside the building.
+It said about 30,000 displaced and wounded people and medical staff are still trapped inside the building.

-Fire has erupted at the gate of the hospital and there were cases of suffocation among displaced women and children at the facility while communications were cut off, the Gaza government media office said.
+A fire erupted at the gate of the hospital and there were cases of suffocation among displaced women and children at the hospital, while communications were cut off, the Gaza government media office said.

 Tens of thousands of Palestinians displaced by the war have sought shelter in the complex, according to the Gaza Health Ministry.